 - The business package is $19.99/month and is ideal for small and medium-sized businesses

-- Enterprise package is $19.99/month and suits large enterprises
+- The enterprise package is $19.99/month and suits large enterprises

-Adobe Connect lets you host videos and meetings and share documents.
+Adobe Connect webinars apart from letting you host videos and meetings also lets you share documents.
 You can also customize your hosting room and optimize it per your requirement.
 It also helps showcase products and services to their target audience.

 - Various templates to customize for virtual environments